hackbinghamton/WebDevelopmentWorkshop/Intro to HTML and CSS/README.md

 If you'd prefer, you could create a `.html` file of your choice, and double-click it to open it in your web browser, and refresh to view your changes.

 ## HTML Basics
 Every HTML file should begin with `<html>` and end with `</html>`.
 This defines the file.
-You will notice that every time we use a tag, which is the thing with the angle brackets we just saw, we need to end it with the same thing preceded by a "`/`".
+You will notice that every time we use a tag, which is the thing with the angle brackets we just saw, we need to end it with the same thing preceded by a "`/`" inside the brackets.

 The visible portion of an HTML file is between the body tags.
 Below is an example of this.
 Don't worry if you see tags that you do not know yet, we will talk about them soon!
 Another important thing to know is how to write a comment in HTML, this is also indicated below.